Stratagem360AI/AIGenesis/content/posts/setting-up-hugo-site.md

 +++
 date = '2025-03-14T14:23:10-04:00'
 draft = false
-title = 'Setting_up_hugo_site'
+title = 'Setting up Hugo site with PaperMod Theme'
 +++

 ## Setting up Hugo Site with PaperMod theme

 ### Hugo Site Generate is quick, performant and easier to manage and maintain.
-I was able to setup everything in no time.
-I hope this will also help you
+### I was able to setup everything in no time.
+### I hope this will also help you

 **Reference Link:**
 https://gohugo.io/getting-started/quick-start/